Oregon Bounty Hunter Guide: Requirements and Steps

 Provisional investigator applicants must apply to the DPSST.
 Along with their application, aspiring provisional investigators must submit:

-- The $620.75 fee*, which includes the application, exam, background check, fingerprinting, and license fees
+- The $625.25 fee (as of July 2022), which includes the application, exam, background check, fingerprinting, and license fees

 - A sealed fingerprint card and affidavit from an accepted provider.

-- A signed investigator code of ethics form
+- A signed Investigator Code of Ethics form

 - Three letters of professional reference